tooshy9xr/Splunk-full-Search/README.md

 - 📝 Documentation of analysis, notes, and progress
 ---
 ## - [Splunk](Splunk)
+- 🌎 some of word use to search
 - 1️⃣ Fundamental Searches
 - 2️⃣ Advanced Searches
 - 3️⃣ Dashboards